FacuM87/Backend-eCommerce/README.md

 - It will add some payment gateway to complete purchase process.
 - It will be deployed in Railway App or Vercel soon.
 - Front-end will be improved and Handlebars will be replaced with React JS to add more dynamic features to the user experience.

+#Example credentials
+In case you dont want to register, you can use this regular user credentials:
+- Email: example@example.com
+- Password: 123